NKoech123/simple_java_programs/README.md

-# A taste of simple java programs
+# The good taste of java